Disclosure: This post may contain affiliate links.

 - A delicious loaf of sourdough bread is always a good idea with soup.

-- Some type of salad, like this arugula sun-dried tomato salad or my healthy Greek salad
+- Some type of salad, like this sun-dried tomato salad or my garlic salmon salad

 - A side of perfectly fried brussels sprouts would be great, too

 If you made this recipe, be sure to leave a comment and star rating below.
 Thanks!